5 Steps to Heal Her Pain: How a Fatherless Daughter Can Move On From a Dad's Rejection

 Isn't it pathetic how we waste so much time on certain people and in the end they prove that they weren't even worth a second of it?— Anonymous

-Not Defining Ourselves by Dad's Rejection
+Fatherless Daughters: Defining Ourselves by Dad's Rejection

 I battled “father hunger,” a craving for a loving dad, that led to yo-yo dieting, an eating disorder, obesity, and obsessive-compulsive behaviors centered around food.
 Day after day I was tortured by an existence focused on eating or trying not to eat.
 When I finally understood that I was trying to fill up the emptiness in my heart left by my dad, I was able to stop thinking about food and find relief.

-We're often so blinded by hurt that we don't step back and look at a situation objectively.
+We're often so blinded by hurt that we don't step back and look at the situation objectively.
 When we do, though, we see the big picture and realize that our father's neglect had nothing to do with us.
 We must remember that our dads had lives long before we were born, and some of them were deeply troubled.
 When we do a little detective work, we find the clues that led to their personalities, their behaviors, and their weaknesses.
 We solve the mystery of why they weren't good dads.

 My father, for instance, was born to German immigrant farmers who were stoic, stern, no-nonsense people who worked hard and showed little emotion.
 I never saw my dad have a loving exchange with his parents nor his sister.
 He grew up believing that a father's role was limited to providing for his family financially.
 I'm sure he never gave the emotional component of parenting a second thought.
 Knowing this made me realize his coldness wasn't caused by me but was a product of his upbringing.
 I wasn't unlovable; he was incapable of loving.